praxis/praxis-site/docs/reference/extensions/pagination-plugin.md

 Neat uh?

 There is really only one thing you need to do to enable all this functionality in your app.
 Simply define the `pagination` and `order` parameters in the right endpoint actions where you want to provide this functionality.
-Here's an example how the parameter types look like for an action that returns lists of `Post` media types:
+Here's an example how the parameter types look like for an action that returns lists of `Post` media types.
+In particular, this allows you to use cursor-based pagination on `id` or `title` fields, and to control order in which the results are returned:

 ```ruby
   params do